mrkkrp/markkarpov.com/post/short-bs-and-text.md

 `ShortText` is different from `Text` in the following:

-* It uses UTF-8 internally, while `Text` uses UTC-16.
+* It uses UTF-8 internally, while `Text` uses UTF-16.
-* It does not support slicing because it does not store start/end offsets.
+* It does not support slicing because it does not store start/end offsets saving some bytes this way as well.

 So the use case for `ShortText` is when you have to store a lot of short text values in memory.
 Check the